Adeel3Dgenomics/GWAS-data-Analysis/CONTRIBUTING.md

-# Contributing to AA-GWAS Analysis Pipeline
+# Contributing to GWAS Analysis Pipeline

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to the project.